Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/mailchimp/README.txt

       - In the mailchimp library directory, run: composer install

-    If you are using Composer Manager for version 7.x-4.x:
+    If you are using Composer Manager for MailChimp version 7.x-4.x:

       - Download Composer if you don't already have it installed: https://getcomposer.org/download/

-      - Download and install Composer Manager Modulle: https://www.drupal.org/project/composer_manager
+      - Download and install the Composer Manager module: https://www.drupal.org/project/composer_manager

       - Install Drush on your system if you haven't already: